Getting microtonal

 Limitations

-The built-in scales list only includes 7-tone scales for each of those temperaments, because there are several pieces of the app which still assume working with diatonic scales, e.g. the chord tool or the arpeggiator tool.
-With that limitation, using these tools with any built-in temperament or scale would make some sense.
+The built-in scales list only includes 7-tone scales for each of those temperaments because several parts of the app, such as the chord tool and the arpeggiator tool, still assume working with diatonic scales.
+Given that limitation, using these tools with any built-in temperament or scale makes sense.

 Adding a custom temperament